Identifying Barriers to Team Effectiveness on a Tight Timeline

 Solution

 I investigated why previous hiring initiatives had faltered by conducting a strategic audit of stakeholders.
 These interviews revealed a consensus about inefficient software systems but little else.
 Because the software systems could not be improved in the time allotted to the project, I needed to empower the stakeholders to take ownership of the problem and design their own intervention.
-I led a design thinking workshop for all stakeholders that allowed them to reach consensus on process bottlenecks and inefficiencies.
+I led a design thinking workshop for all stakeholders that allowed them to reach a consensus on process bottlenecks and inefficiencies.
 Together, they brainstormed new agreements and KPIs that enabled them to meet their hiring targets on time.

 Methodology